CPUFronz/basis_speech/installers/README.md

 ### Python 3

-Let us use Miniconda (https://conda.io) for encapsulating the Python environment and to make sure everybody uses the same versions of Python and libraries.
+I highly recommend useing Miniconda (https://conda.io) for encapsulating the Python environment and to make sure to have the same versions of Python and libraries.

-Download the Miniconda installation shell script:
+Downloading the Miniconda installation shell script:

 ```bash
 cd installers